 Please be aware that prices are “high”, usually starting in the few thousands euro, as each Murano Glass chandelier, vase or sculpture is unique and made entirely by hand by highly trained & skilled glass masters.

-Ready to spend anywhere from a few thousand euros to more in a unique original Murano Glass piece?
-Get in touch with us to make sure you spend your money in the right place
+Ready to spend a few thousand euros or more on a unique original Murano Glass piece?
+Get in touch with us to make sure you spend your money in the right place!

 How can I be sure that a Murano Glass piece is authentic?